jonathannaguin/PushPlugin/README.md

-f# Cordova Push Notifications Plugin for Android and iOS
+## Cordova Push Notifications Plugin for Android, iOS and WP8

 ---

 ## DESCRIPTION

-This plugin is for use with [Cordova](http://incubator.apache.org/cordova/), and allows your application to receive push notifications on both Android and iOS devices.
-The Android implementation uses [Google's GCM (Google Cloud Messaging) service](http://developer.android.com/guide/google/gcm/index.html), whereas the iOS version is based on [Apple APNS Notifications](http://developer.apple.com/library/mac/#documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/ApplePushService/ApplePushService.html)
+This plugin is for use with [Cordova](http://incubator.apache.org/cordova/), and allows your application to receive push notifications on Android, WP8 and iOS devices.
+The Android implementation uses [Google's GCM (Google Cloud Messaging) service](http://developer.android.com/guide/google/gcm/index.html), the iOS version is based on [Apple APNS Notifications](http://developer.apple.com/library/mac/#documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/ApplePushService/ApplePushService.html) and WP8 is based on [MPNS (Microsoft Push Notification Service)](http://msdn.microsoft.com/en-us/library/windowsphone/develop/hh202945)

 **Important** - Push notifications are intended for real devices.
 The registration process will fail on the iOS simulator.
 Notifications can be made to work on the Android Emulator.
 However, doing so requires installation of some helper libraries, as outlined [here,](http://www.androidhive.info/2012/10/android-push-notifications-using-google-cloud-messaging-gcm-php-and-mysql/) under the section titled "Installing helper libraries and setting up the Emulator".